pklaus/pi-top-install/README.md

 ./install-poweroff
 ```

+Your new software will work after the next bootup.

+**Instructions to compile the programs**

-To compile the  programs (only required if you want to modify the c programs)
+To compile the  programs (only required if you want to modify the c programs), use
 ```
 make
 ```
 Then use the install scripts again to reinstall the programs

-Your new software wil work after the next bootup.

 You are encouraged to contribute to this repository.
 See https://guides.github.com/activities/hello-world/
 to learn how to create, modify and submit a branch.
 Or open an issue in this repository to report problems or suggestions.